innix/ini-dot-net/README.md

 ```

 ### How do I deserialize to more complex types?
 You can write your own `IniConverter` for types not supported out-the-box with IniDotNet.
-It's really easy:
 ```csharp
     public class Program
     {